valzi/hylia/src/posts/improve-your-game-with-bits-of-od-d.md

 ---
 layout: layouts/post.njk
-title: Improve your game with bits of OD&D
+title: Improve your game with bits of OD&D (updated)
-date: 2018-12-05T18:53:00.000Z
+date: 2020-02-18T15:00:00.000Z
 tags:
   - rules
+  - review
 ---
 I've acquired a lot of the best elements of my game from the OD&D school of design.

-OD&D (Original Dungeons and Dragons) isn't just a worse version of B/X (Basic/Advanced Dungeons and Dragons.)
+OD&D (Original Dungeons and Dragons) isn't a worse version of B/X (Basic/Advanced Dungeons and Dragons.)
 It's a different thing.
 The two systems have a lot in common, but they're different.
+Neither is a worse version of whatever OSR ruleset you might use.
+They're different.
+They're very tight designs.

-### Reading List
+## OD&D Reading List

-In order:\
-0.[Mentzer's Basic Dungeons and Dragons Player's Guide](https://www.drivethrurpg.com/product/116578/DD-Basic-Set--Players-Manual-BECMI-ed-Basic) and[DM's Rulebook](https://www.drivethrurpg.com/product/116619/DD-Basic-Set--DMs-Rulebook-BECMI-ed-Basic) (so you can learn what an RPG even is.
-Probably every last one of you reading this can skip this one.)\
-1.[Philotomy's Musings](http://save.vs.totalpartykill.ca/grab-bag/philotomy/)(so you can see the kinds of design choices OD&D is likely to push you toward)\
-2.[Delving Deeper](http://forum.immersiveink.com/viewtopic.php?f=15&t=113)(so you can read OD&D without reading those messy little brown books, Greyhawk, Chainmail, etc and mash them together as best as you can)\
+Read in order.

+1. [Philotomy's Musings](http://save.vs.totalpartykill.ca/grab-bag/philotomy/) to help you see why you'd want to read OD&D and why you'd want to run it or borrow from it.
+2. [Dungeons and Dragons](https://www.drivethrurpg.com/product/28306/ODD-Dungeons--Dragons-Original-Edition-0e) is also known as OE, 0E, OD&D (Original Dungeons and Dragons), and White Box.
+3. [Delving Deeper](http://forum.immersiveink.com/viewtopic.php?f=15&t=113) is a clearer restatement of OD&D with only very minimal changes.
-3.[White Box: FMAG](http://whiteboxgame.blogspot.com/)(for a somewhat interpreted/altered OD&D)\
+3. [White Box: FMAG](http://whiteboxgame.blogspot.com/) is a somewhat altered OD&D.
-4. Dungeon of Signs blog (For some of the coolest stuff I've ever seen anyone do with OD&D, especially the[player's guide](http://dungeonofsigns.blogspot.com/2016/08/hms-appolyon-players-guide-part-1.html)and this[post which contains some updated rules](http://dungeonofsigns.blogspot.com/2017/07/hms-apollyon-viking-character.html).
-You can browse through the[player's guide tag](http://dungeonofsigns.blogspot.com/search/label/Player%27s%20Guide)to find more classes and such.)\
+4. [Dungeon of Signs blog filtered by the player's guide tag](http://dungeonofsigns.blogspot.com/search/label/Player%27s%20Guide) has some of the coolest stuff I've seen done with OD&D.
+5. [Necropraxis](https://www.necropraxis.com/tag/odd/) is a blog with a lot of good OD&D-related theory and house rules.

+## Honorable mentions
-5.[Into the Odd](http://www.bastionland.com/)(for a modern game that feels like OD&D might have been if it had been written a few years ago.
-The blog posts are some of the best blog posts anywhere too.)\
+- [Into the Odd/Electric Bastionland](http://www.bastionland.com/) is a modern game that feels like OD&D might have been if it had been written a few years ago.
+The blog posts are essential supplements to Into the Odd, but Electric Bastionland might be a bit more complete when it releases.
-6. Necropraxis (a blog with a lot of good[OD&D-related](https://www.necropraxis.com/tag/odd/)theory and house rules.)\
-\
-***But I don't know anything, so please comment to tell everyone what else is great.***
+- [ Moldvay's Basic Dungeons and Dragons](https://www.drivethrurpg.com/product/110274/DD-Basic-Set-Rulebook-B-X-ed-Basic) will clarify what an oldschool RPG even is.
+Modern thinking sometimes gets a bit muddied.